WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 2. how they are **published**.
 Section 6 begins with the former; Section 6.2 examines the latter.

 ## 7. Practice Analysis: Two Pathways of Transparency — Obtaining and Publishing Transcripts

-The preceding sections established why transcripts are the bedrock of transparency and how the system currently fails to monitor them.

-This section begins a practice-based examination of **two interdependent transparency pathways**:
-1. **The Obtaining Pathway** — how transcripts are requested, produced, and approved; and
-2. **The Publication Pathway** — how transcripts are anonymised, shared, and used to enable accountability and learning.

-These two processes are conceptually distinct but functionally inseparable.

-> **If reform stops at improving how transcripts are obtained, without enabling their publication, transparency remains private.**

-Knowledge of judicial reasoning, error, and bias would stay confined to the individual family, never transferring into institutional learning or precedent-based improvement.
-Thus, the *linkage* between obtaining and publishing is itself the critical reform step — the point where personal justice becomes systemic justice.
-The underlining question of the article branches then too: what is the least improment to increase/effiencitnly improvming in obtarining trancrivs and what .... to making them public?? hanges then to

-This chapter operationalises the central hypothesis by examining how transcripts are actually obtained and, where possible, made public in the family courts of England and Wales.
-It returns to the article’s fundamental conceptual framing: **how can change be achieved with the least resistance yet the greatest systemic impact?** both for a) how we obtain transcirpts? b) publicising it?

-To answer this, the analysis integrates **two complementary evidence streams**:
-- **Documentary and procedural review** — official forms, Family Procedure Rules (FPR 2010, PD 5A, 12G, 12D), and Transparency Implementation Group (TIG) guidance, tracing what the system formally prescribes and how it functions administratively;
-- **User-experience synthesis** — systematically analysed court-user narratives and practitioner commentary solicistors, barsisters/judges/cafacasss workers? ??? and observers transpaprency projects revealing how these processes operate in practice, exposing procedural gaps, costs, delays, denials, and barriers to publication.

-By combining these two streams, the analysis moves between the *institutional view* (how the process is supposed to work) and the *experiential view* (how it actually unfolds).
-This dual perspective locates procedural choke points and structural disconnections — the practical places where transparency either succeeds or collapses.

-## 7. Practice Analysis: Two Pathways of Transparency — Obtaining and Publishing Transcripts